PLEASE READ THE FOLLOWING. It could save your dog’s life:

 Diet Change.
 Do not vary a dog’s diet, EVEN FOR ONE MEAL.
 As much as dogs love goodies, keep them on their normal diets.
 Any change, even for one meal, can give them severe indigestion and diarrhea.
-Again, Chocolate, Coffee, Caffeine, Alcohol, Avocado, Macadamia Nuts, Grapes, Raisins, Yeast Dough, Raw Meat, Raw Eggs, Bones, Xylitol, Onions, Garlic, Chives, Milk, and Salt are all toxic to dogs and can be fatal.
+Again, Chocolate, Coffee, Caffeine, Alcohol, Avocado, Macadamia Nuts, Grapes, Raisins, Yeast Dough, Raw Meat, Raw Eggs, Bones, Xylitol, Onions, Garlic, Chives, Milk, Coconut Oil and Salt are all toxic to dogs and can be fatal.

 Stay alert.
 Keep these items out of a dog’s reach.
 Sit or lie down on the floor of each room and look up and around the room asking yourself what would interest you if you were a bored, confused or excited dog, cat, bunny or bird.
-Remember that it’s not just US dogs who get into trouble.
-Watch your kids closely.
+Remember that it’s not just dogs who get into trouble.
+Watch all of your pets closely.
 Don’t let them surprise you with something you never dreamed they’d get into.
 Holiday seasons can be very stressful times for pets.
 Try to keep as normal a daily schedule as possible.
 Remind every family member and guest to check that doors and gates are closed carefully.
 Frightened and confused pets often wander away from home.
 A stay at the Animal Shelter is often not pleasant and there’s no place like home for pets especially during the cold weather.
 Microchip your dog.
-Millions of pets have been returned to their owners through the chip program.
+Millions of pets have been returned to their families through the chip program.

 Cold weather can be deadly to dogs, especially puppies.
 Their coats are not ample for these cold nights.
 Please let them sleep in the house.
 Limit the time they are outdoors and be sure to dry them off when they come into the house.
 When they are outside, provide ample water for them to drink and shelter from the rain and cold.
-A warm sweater or jacket will keep them healthy and happy; introduce it to them gradually and make it fun to wear.
+A warm sweater or jacket will keep them healthy and happy.
+Introduce it to them gradually and make it fun to wear.
 When the temperature drops below 30 degrees, dogs can experience frostbite!

 If you take your dog to the snow, PUT BOOTIES ON HIS FEET.
-If you can’t walk In the snow barefoot, your dog can’t either!
+If you can’t walk in the snow barefoot, your dog can’t either!

 HOT weather can be deadly to dogs, especially long-coated dogs and puppies.
 Dogs do not perspire the way humans do; they cool by panting but when they’ve panted away all of their fluids, they become dehydrated and can die.
 By the way . . . it is illegal in California to leave a dog in your car, no matter the time of day or time of year.
-Thank you, legislature, for thinking about dogs when considering that bill!
-The police, and even an ordinary citizen, can take a dog from your hot car if they are in trouble.
+Thank you, legislators, for thinking about dogs when considering that bill!
+The police, and even an ordinary citizen, can take a dog from your hot car if the dog is in trouble.
 Even with the windows wide open and your car in the shade, the temperature in a car can get over 100 degrees very quickly.
 Remember the police officer who left his police dog in his car?
 The dog suffered a dreadful death from heat prostration and dehydration.
-VERY SAD.
 Please do not let that happen to your dog!

 If you take your dog to the beach, put booties on his feet as well, or carry him across the sand.
 The sand can be very hot in the summer and can burn a dog’s foot pads.
 If you cannot walk across the sand barefoot, a dog can’t either!